 Interested in Data?

-The Riverwatch Program consists of concerned citizens trained to use the latest technology to gather important water quality data in the Buffalo and Niagara River watersheds.
+The Riverwatch Program consists of concerned citizens trained to use the latest technology to gather important water quality data in the Niagara River Watershed.
 Volunteers conduct monthly monitoring of streams in their neighborhood and also provide a network of “Eyes on the Water” to report pollution or improper land uses on these waterways.

 We test for basic water quality issues as follows:

 Dissolved Oxygen: Oxygen is measured in its dissolved form as dissolved oxygen (DO), and is essential for the survival of nearly all aquatic life.
 Oxygen levels are decreased in rivers and streams by storm water runoff from farmland or urban streets, feedlots, failing septic systems, and wastewater from sewage treatment plants.

 Conductivity: Conductivity is a measure of the ability of water to pass an electrical current.
 Conductivity in water can be affected by the presence of inorganic dissolved solids such as chloride, nitrate, sulfate, and phosphate ions, which may indicate the presence of sewage waste.

 pH: pH is a term used to indicate the alkalinity or acidity of a substance as ranked on a scale from 1.0 to 14.0.
 The majority of aquatic animals prefer a range of 6.5-8.0. pH outside this range reduces the diversity in the stream because it stresses the physiological systems of most organisms and can reduce reproduction.
 Low pH can also allow toxic elements and compounds to become “available” for uptake by aquatic organisms.